skoczen/will/README.md

 PCO Bot is a bot that integrates with the Planning Center Online API.

 PCO Bot is a is a hobby project.
-It is not affiliated with the awesome team at Planning Center Online, But they think it's supper cool!
+It is not affiliated with the awesome team at Planning Center Online, but they think it's supper cool!

 I use it in Slack.